Overview

 Knowledge of Git and a GitHub account

 GitHub Pages is a static site hosting service that GitHub offers.
 As a static site service it can only serve static HTML, CSS, and JavaScript files.
-However through services and tools like GitHub Actions and Jekyll, which GitHub pages has native support for, fairly complex and interactive sites can be built.
-All websites are hosted under a *.github.io subdomain, but again custom domain names can be used.
+However through services and tools like GitHub Actions and Jekyll, an SSG which GitHub pages has native support for, fairly complex and interactive sites can be built.
+All websites are hosted under a *.github.io subdomain, but custom domain names can be used.

 Getting Started